 Bald cypress is a large tree up to 130 feet tall, with a swollen base.
 The growth habit is pyramidal, or else with an open, flat-topped crown.
 Often has cone-shaped “knees” emerging from roots of the tree if growing in water.
 Loses its leaves in the fall.

-Leaves are needlelike, opposite, in 2 rows along small twigs.
+Leaves are needlelike, alternate, in 2 rows along small twigs.
 Each leaf is ¼–¾ inch long, flat, linear, green, turning reddish brown in autumn.
 Leaves are shed in autumn still attached to the small twigs.

 Bark is cinnamon brown to gray, thick, with long, narrow grooves and flat, long ridges that peel off in fibrous, narrow strips.